 Patches should appear torn, irregular and cover the entire body; a pure white neck is preferred and most desirable.

-These are amazing looking animals and their large size and unique markings almost makes one think of a Holstein Cow Calf!
+Harlequin Danes are a treat on the eyes, amazing animals and their large size and unique markings almost makes one think of a Holstein Cow Calf.

-Many people mistake a growing juvenile Dane as a Dalmatian.
+Many people mistake a growing juvenile harlequin Dane as a Dalmatian.

-Although both dogs are white with black markings, the Dalmatian has spots.
+Although both breeds are white with black markings, the Dalmatian has spots.

-The Harlequin Danes "torn patches" differ from the smooth rounded spots of the Dalmatian.
+A Harlequin Dane's "torn patches" differ from the smooth rounded spots of the Dalmatian.

 AKC standard for Harlequin Great Danes: